reginaflores/AlgoSims2016/week11/README.md

 ### Code:

-1. Play around with shaders and try to use a shader to simulate a natural phenomena.

-2. Look at examples 2-8 in the repo, create a mesh using shaders to render the mesh.
+1. Look at examples in the repo and play with shaders.
+Try to create a mesh using shaders to render the mesh.
 Add lighting for effect.
 Add a GUI to modulate parameters.
 It's ok to copy the shader files from the examples, but try to make an app that is different and be creative with your personal style.
+Just experiment and see what you can do!
+But please do something!

 3. **Final Assignment 2:**

 	Narrow down your three concepts for the final project to one concept.
 Come to the next class with (1) a clear concept slide on what you intend to make and (2) a mock-up of what your final piece will be.
 The mockup can be a hand drawn sketch or photoshop, but must clearly show what you will make and present as your final piece.
 I do not want to see code!
 I want to see that you have thought critically about the elements of your piece.
 Please do not come to class with a napkin sketch, I am looking to see that you have put in time and consideration into what your final piece will look like.

-4. Extra Credit: Choose a simple shader from [ShaderToy](https://www.shadertoy.com/) write on WebGL and convert it to openGL 2.0 (that we use on OF)